-Manufacturers like Apple seem to love to create phones in ever-increasing sizes, so a portable battery charger or power bank might be a more practical purchase for iPhones than , which tend to make a phone extra heavy and bulky to carry around.
+Manufacturers like Apple seem to love to create phones in ever-increasing sizes, so a portable battery charger or power bank might be a more practical purchase for iPhones than , which increase battery capacity but tend to make a phone extra heavy and bulky to carry around.

-To that end, I've rounded up the best portable power banks and battery chargers for iPhone out there.
-Although they cost more, I personally like batteries that have a Lightning cable built into them, so I don't have to worry about carrying around a charging cable for fast.
-But I've also included some budget charge picks for those who want to spend as little on charging their iPhone as possible.
-And, while we have a similar list of , anything here without an integrated Lightning cable will work perfectly well when charging an Android smartphone (or any other portable gadget), so long as you provide a USB-C- or Micro-USB-compatible cable.
+To that end, I've rounded up the best portable power banks and battery chargers for iPhone out there to add a little extra oomph to your phone's battery life.
+Although they cost more, I personally like batteries that have a Lightning cable built into them, so I don't have to worry about carrying around a charging cable for fast charging an Android smartphone (or any other portable gadget), so long as you provide a compatible cable.when I don't have enough power.
+But I've also included some budget charge picks for those who want to spend as little on charging their iPhone via power pack as possible.
+And, while we have a similar list of , any portable battery pack here without an integrated Lightning cable will work perfectly well when

 So which is the best portable charger for iPhone?
-Which is the best power bank?
+Which is the best power bank for a portable charge?
 Let's find out.

 Mophie's PowerStation Plus has a fabric finish and houses a 6,040-mAh battery, as well as an integrated Lightning connector.
 If you buy one of the Apple-exclusive versions, the battery conveniently charges an iPhone and iPad with any Lightning cable (rather than Micro-USB), but you have to pay the full list price of $80.
 The version on Amazon charges via an included Micro-USB/Lightning cable and is currently discounted to a little more than $50.
 With the USB-out port, you can charge or recharge two devices at once.